Actress Glenn Close Fights the Stigma of Mental Illness

 Ms. Close, after observing the hurt her family members went through created by the stigma of mental illness, decided to take action.
 Thus, Bring Change 2 Mind was born.
 Recently Bring Change 2 Mind joined forces with the National Alliance on Mental Illness (NAMI) in NAMIWalks, which according to NAMI is "a fund raising event to raise money and awareness about our country's need for a world-class treatment and recovery system for people with mental illness."
 It is NAMIWalks and Bring Change 2 Mind's goal to bring hope and recovery to those suffering from mental illness and their families.

-The Bring Change 2 Mind website provides several little videos produced and directed by actor and director Ron Howard which were filmed at a major Bring Change 2 Mind event in New York City's Grand Central Station.
-Thousands of consumers (individuals with a mental illness) and their family members donned t-shirts with the name of their illness across the front in an effort to bring awareness to the public about mental illness.
+The Bring Change 2 Mind website provides dozens of little videos, a few produced and directed by actor and director Ron Howard which were filmed at a major Bring Change 2 Mind event in New York City's Grand Central Station.
+Thousands of consumers (individuals with a mental health issues) and their family members donned t-shirts with the name of their diagnosis across the front in an effort to bring awareness to the public about mental disorders.
 Many that participated, including Ms. Close's sister Jessie, felt somewhat fearful and vulnerable wearing the t-shirts with their mental illness splattered across the front for audiences and observers to see, which just re-confirms how the fear of stigma effects those who suffer.
 But the participants in this film project faced their fears and boldly marched through Grand Central Station holding hands, and smiling.

 Also on the website, there is a place to share your story, either as a consumer, or as a family member.
 The stories are moving and powerful and proof positive that consumers are deeply impacted by the stigma of mental illness.
 Also on the site under the Learn the Facts heading. is a Facts v.
 Fiction page in which the common misconceptions about mental illness are provided, with answers to dispel those myths.
 Here are a couple of examples: